laupierre/RNA-Seq_human_pipeline/README.md

 The Singularity containers and human indexes are located in: /projects/ncrrbt_share_la/dev_pipe2/

-See human_indexes for details on how the different indexes are made.
+See human_indexes for details on how the STAR and salmon indexes are made.